Sustainability Management in Governance & Economic Dimension

 3. Procurement that is transparent, fair, and traceable and adheres rigorously to relevant regulations and laws, while implementing risk management and good internal controls.

-4. Sustainable procurement and supplier management by considering Environment impact, Social responsibility and Governance and Economic factors (ESG), as well as monitoring suppliers to ensure compliance with the Supplier Code of Conduct as part of a sustainable value chain management approach.
+4. Sustainable procurement and supplier management by considering Environment impact, water and energy resource management, waste management, energy consumption, climate change, pollution prevention and mitigation, and biodiversity conservation, social responsibility and Governance and Economic factors (ESG), as well as monitoring suppliers to ensure compliance with the Supplier Code of Conduct as part of a sustainable value chain management approach.

 Green Procurement Management Process